 Dr. Emery, a chiropractic physician, joined our team in 2016.
 She was attracted to Loehr Chiropractic by the positive environment and the opportunity to grow.
 She uses a unique approach to treating musculoskeletal pain that combines chiropractic, acupuncture, functional rehabilitation, and soft tissue techniques.
 She also has experience working directly with athletes to improve athletic performance.
 Her favorite part of her job is helping people who have felt limited by pain get back to living their lives.
-In her spare time she enjoys spending time at the lake with her family, working out, and watching HGTV.
+In her spare time she enjoys spending time at the lake with her family, long distance running, and marathons.

 - Logan College of Chiropractic- Chesterfield, MO: April 2016